Welcome Message from the AIIFL Director

 - To support the sharing of knowledge in business, commercial, corporate and financial law matters by actively engaging with academic communities around the world through inter-faculty educational programmes and research projects;

-- To facilitate the sharing of knowledge, information and experience with local and international regulators, policy makers, NGOs, research institutes, business communities and professional organisations for the cultivation of human values, financial inclusion culture and professional standards; and
+- To facilitate the sharing of knowledge, information and experience with local and international regulators, policy makers, NGOs, research institutes and business communities for the cultivation of human values, financial inclusion culture and professional standards; and

 - To support sustainable developments of economic and financial law and policy in the common law world and Asian-Pacific region, and thereby economic development, especially in China and other parts of Asia (such as Singapore, Japan and Korea), through relevant research and public services.